 The specification, with the help of the drawings, explains how to make and use the invention.
 The claims define the scope or boundaries of the patent.
 The application must also include an abstract that summarizes the invention.

 The specification is constructed of several elements.
-Collectively, these elements form a narrative that describes and distinguishes the invention.
-Every specification must describe the invention so that someone knowledgeable in the field of the invention (whether it be medicine, machinery, or something else) can make and use it without any further experimenting.
+Collectively, these form a narrative that describes and distinguishes the invention.
+Every specification must describe the invention so that someone knowledgeable in the field of the invention (whether it be medicine, machinery, or something else) can make and use it without further experimentation.

 The specification must also disclose the "best mode" of creating and using the invention.
-If the inventor knows of a better way (or "best mode") to create the invention and fails to disclose it, that failure could result in the loss of patent rights.
+If the inventor knows of a better way (or "best mode" by which) to create the invention and fails to disclose it, that failure could result in the loss of patent rights.

 The particular parts of the specification include:

-These are detailed statements of exactly what your invention covers.
-Because the scope of your patent rights are based on what you declare in the claims, they are the most important section of the application.
+The claims of a patent are detailed statements of exactly what your invention covers.
+Because the scope of your patent rights are based on what you declare in the claims, they are among the most important section of the application.
 Be certain that your claims are worded carefully and accurately to ensure proper protection.

 You will also need to include drawings with your application, if they are necessary for showing how the invention works.
-Some applications (such as for pure chemicals) don't include a drawing, unless a process can be diagrammed by a flowchart.
+Some applications (such as for pure chemicals) do not include a drawing, unless a process or chemical combination can be diagrammed by a flowchart.

 Your drawings must illustrate every aspect of the invention specified in the claims.
 The USPTO has strict requirements for both claims and drawings, so be sure to study other patents in your field to become familiar with the format of these sections.
 All patent applications must include a drawing if the subject matter permits.

-You can file your application by mail or electronically.
+You can file your application with the USPTO by mail or electronically.
 In recent years, online filings have dramatically increased.

 To make sure that your documents arrive safely at the USPTO, do the following: